ItsTraderbaby/UNI/PRD.md

 ### 💞 Core Product Experience

-UNI is not text messaging.
+•UNI• is not text messaging.
-UNI is **a co-created visual language.**
+•UNI• is **a co-created visual language.**

 ---